-Radio personality Dori Monson calls for a timeout as head girls basketball coach at Shorecrest
+Radio personality Dori Monson calls for a timeout as girls basketball coach at Shorecrest

 - Don’t fear Washington state’s only rattlesnake — get to know it, biologist urges WATCH

 Monson began as an assistant coach when Shorecrest hired Ed Wissing in 2008-09.
-They were considered co-head coaches the following season, Monson taking over in 2010-11.
+They were considered co-head coaches the following season, and Monson took over in 2010-11.

 He led the Scots to the Class 2A state championship in 2016 and leaves with a career record of 125-72.
 Tucked into the wins are experiences like coaching his three daughters, winning his first district title and helping players develop their skills.